 – Growth: Perennial Bulb

-– Care: Very low maintenance, Dead head flower stems when spent if desired.
+– Care: Very low maintenance, Dead head flower stems when spent but only if desired.

-– Deer & Rabbit resistant: Both steer clear of this plant as it has an unpleasant aroma to these pests.
+– Deer & Rabbit resistant: Both steer clear of this plant because it has an unpleasant aroma to these pests.

 – Origin: Native to South Africa.

-– History: Tulbaghia’s named after Ryk Tulbagh (died 1771), governor of the Cape of Good Hope, and violacea means violet-coloured.
+– History: Tulbaghia’s are named after Ryk Tulbagh who was the governor of the Cape of Good Hope.